xray-imaging/32id-docs/docs/source/txm/troubleshoot/item_001.rst

 To operate the condenser shaker (piezo jena)

-- Use the short cut on the windows 10 machine desktop
 - Waveform A (red curve) controls the vertical sweeping of the condenser
 - Waveform B (blue curve) controls the horizontal sweeping of the condenser
 - Select the Lissajou trajectory function